mtauhidul/hisab-islamic-app/FIREBASE_SETUP_GUIDE.md

 1. In Firebase Console > Project Settings
 2. Scroll to "Your apps" section
 3. Click "Add app" > Web
-4. Register new app: "Hisab Islamic App"
+4. Register new app: "HisabDaily Islamic App"
 5. Copy the new config to your .env file

 ## Current Config in .env